- Code CHIN3024

 This is an advanced Standard Modern Chinese language course, designed for students who have successfully completed Modern Chinese 6, or have achieved the equivalence approved to enroll by proficiency assessment.

 The course places special emphasis on reading comprehension of texts on issues concerning contemporary China.
 It will be taught mainly in Chinese.
 It relies heavily on students' self-study and pre-class preparation.
 Students will be required to give oral presentations in Chinese, engage in real-issue debates and conduct real time interviews as part of the course assessment.
-They will also write a research-based essay in Chinese by utilizing primary sources on an approved self-chosen topic.
+They will also write a research-based essay in Chinese by utilising primary sources on an approved self-chosen topic.
 The lectures will focus on facilitating students' learning and oral development.

 Upon successful completion, students will have the knowledge and skills to: